 For thousands of years, Spanish farmers moved their livestock from valley farms to graze in the high Pyrenees Mountains for the summer months.
 This movement created hundreds of incredible livestock trails, now rediscovered and uplifted by local mountain bikers in search of adventure.
 This unique history of Spain has helped create a vibrant mountain bike scene you need to experience.

 The trails crisscross over million-year-old sea beds, across wine-rich regions, through abandoned middle-age villages and along rocky foothills, before meeting the rugged Pyrenees mountains — the natural border between Spain and France.
 The terrain offers up the perfect ingredients for an awe-inspiring mountain bike trip.
 Heli-drops, shuttle runs and technical singletrack riding in the heart of the Pyrenees is topped off with mouth-watering Spanish cuisine (‘tapas’ included), local wine pairings and fascinating, rich cultural experiences.
-Descend 4,000 vertical metres in one day, pedal by 1,000-year-old castles and take countless photographs — the memories you’ll create on this ride will not be forgotten.
+Descend 2,500 vertical meters in one day, pedal by 1,000-year-old castles and take countless photographs — the memories you’ll create on this ride will not be forgotten.

 Is This Ride For You?